Characters of the StarCraft series: Nova

+In the Nova Covert Ops, set in postwar Koprulu, she was captured by the mysterious organisation Defenders of Man, a secret group that wants to overthrow Emperor Valerian.
+She and her Ghost team was captured, used to attack Antiga Prime via psi emitters, and wipes their memories.
+The team escaped and Nova was captured by Admiral Matt Horner.
+While holding a feral zerg siege, she was tasked by Horner to assist the defenders.
+They later met the Emperor, and gave her the Covert Ops Crew, consisting of Reigel and a handful of volunteers.
+With this, the team tries to foil the Defenders of Man's actions, hesitantly allied with Highlord Alarak to take down Defenders of Man and regain her memories via terrazine, and point him where the Defenders of Man headquartered.
+After the capture of Carolina Davis, the leader of the Defenders, Alarak attacks them with the Death Fleet.
+The Dominion and the Defenders joined to repel the invasion.
+Carolina escapes and tried to destroy the shipyard that houses the Dominion fleet.
+Nova and her team defeated her, and she killed the Defenders general.
+Instead of capturing her and the team, Emperor Valerian lets them go.

 Nova also appears as a playable character in the crossover video game Heroes of the Storm.
 In the game, she is a ranged assassin who can ambush enemies from stealth.
 Her strongest point is her exceptional long-ranged single-target burst damage.
 In addition, she is able to use "holographic decoys" to confuse and distract the enemy, as one of her three primary abilities.
 Her baseline ability "ghost protocol" can be activated to instantly grant stealth to Nova.
 "Triple Tap" and "Precision Strike" with global range, are her two heroic abilities.
 Nova is one of the six Blizzard characters who appear in the Heroes of the Storm cinematic trailer.

 In the team-based shooter Overwatch, there is a Nova skin for the playable character Widowmaker.

 Terran characters

 The Terrans of the Koprulu sector are descended from the survivors of a disastrous 23rd century colonization mission from Earth.
 Compared to the Protoss and Zerg, the Terrans are technologically inferior, lacking in genetic-diversity, and highly factionalized, but possesses psionic potential.
 The seven dominant terran government factions are the Moebius Foundation, the Kel-Morian Combine, the Tarsonis Republic, the Mar Sara Republic, the Terran Dominion (formerly the Terran Confederacy), the Umojan Protectorate, and the United Earth Directorate.
 Terrans are in a constant state of conflict: whenever they are not caught in the two-front pitched battle crossfire with their alien neighbors' interstellar conflicts, they endure frequent political assassinations, civil wars, and revolutions amongst themselves.
 Nevertheless, Terran ingenuity and unyielding stubbornness have helped elevate them as the three dominant species of the galaxy.